Press freedom concerns as India editors’ body charged over Manipur report

 “There are so many discrepancies, with them depending on hearsay without checking up the records which say something else,” he told Al Jazeera.
 “These guys came here for four days and came to a conclusion.
 They should not have rushed it.”

-A correction was issued by EGI on a photograph carried in the report which wrongly captioned it as a Kuki house burned in the violence.
+A correction was issued by EGI on a photograph carried in the report which wrongly captioned it as a Kuki-inhabited house burned in the violence.
 This was one among several other issues raised in the police complaint against the press body.

 However, a local journalist who wished to remain anonymous for security reasons said there was no press freedom in Manipur.